3D Forest

 • Download Qt installer from https://www.qt.io/download

-• "Download" button saved file "qt-unified-linux-x64-4.6.0-online.run"
+• The "Download" button saved the file as "qt-unified-linux-x64-4.6.0-online.run"

 • Run the installer

-• Open "qt-unified-linux-x64-4.6.0-online.run", shows "Qt Setup" window
+• Opening qt-unified-linux-x64-4.6.0-online.run will display the "Qt Setup" window

-• Checked "I have read" and "I am an individual person", "Next", "Next"
+• Check the boxes for "I have read" and "I am an individual person," then click 'Next'

-• Selected "Custom installation", "Next"
+• Select "Custom installation", then click "Next"

 Build 3D Forest

-1. Get 3D Forest source code
+1. Download the 3D Forest source code

 $ cd /home/user/